DroidZed/5SIM3-G1-Projet4-Spring-Angular/README.md

 ### 2. How to run:

-Create a makefile containing the commands below, or use execute them one by one, in different shells:
+Create a makefile containing the commands below, or execute them one by one, in different shells:

 * `cd DevOps_Project_Front && ng serve`